NNPDF/nnpdf/doc/sphinx/source/tutorials/report.md

 the reference fit (the baseline fit that they wish to make a comparison with respect to), the title of the report (though a sensible default is suggested), the name of the author, any keywords for the report, and a choice of whether or not to use a theory covariance matrix for the statistical estimators that will be used in the report (the default is to include the contribution due to the theory covariance matrix).
+The `keywords` field is for `validphys` indexing and as such similar reports should make use of the same keywords, which are relevant to the project in question.

 The resulting report produces a quick summary of the two fits, highlighting all pertinent plots and statistical estimators.
 The report can be uploaded to the server by using `vp-upload <output folder>`, where the folder is